 There is so much that goes into making good sushi.
-So much that it’s easier to watch very well made video that will answer this for you.
+So much that it’s easier to watch a very well made video that will answer this for you.

 This video exudes the craftsmanship that goes into Japanese sushi.
 Hats off to the team and Tasty for the effort put into this video.

 After watching this very well-made video do you think sushi is special in Japan?